Shoulder Prosthesis: Shoulder Replacement or Shoulder Arthroplasty

 For six weeks after surgery the focus will be on exercise to maintain the passive range of motion in the joint, until the surgical procedure is completely healed.

-This is particularly important in the case of shoulder surgery, as the shoulder is the joint most likely to loose it's range of motion without specific exercise.
+This is particularly important in the case of shoulder surgery, as the shoulder is the joint most likely to loose its range of motion without specific exercise.

 Only after six weeks when the bones, tendons, muscles and skin have properly healed, will you exercise to build up your strength.
 This is the moment when you can gradually return to your daily routine.
 Moderate sports and gentle activities can be started as well, but only with the advice of your shoulder specialist.
-You may follow a rehabilitation regime by yourself or working with a physiotherapist.
+You may follow a rehabilitation regime by yourself or work with a physiotherapist.

 When will it be possible to fully resume daily activities?

 After you have worked on mobility and strength you can expect to be fully able to take part in all normal daily activities after twelve to twenty four weeks.
-This typically includes all work related activities, swimming, golf cycling and other low impact sports.
+This typically includes all work related activities, swimming, golf, cycling and other low impact sports.
 As with all types of prosthesis or joint replacement surgery, higher impact related activities should be avoided for as long as possible.

 In which cases is shoulder replacement surgery no longer possible?

 Shoulder prosthesis requires sufficiently stable bone surfaces of the shoulder joint.
 If these surfaces, as a result of bone death (osteonecrosis) or osteoporosis are no longer stable, shoulder prosthesis surgery is no longer recommended as the outcome will be unreliable.